-In this guide, we’ll cover everything you need to know about paint shields, including what they are, how to use them, and knowing which ones are right for you.
+In this guide, I’ll cover everything you need to know about paint shields, including what they are, how to use them, and knowing which ones are right for you.

 Follow the information in this guide to make sure your next paint job turns out to be your best one yet!

 Let’s start with the basics: what exactly are paint shields?

 As you might have guessed, these devices are barriers that protect your surfaces from getting covered in paint.

 Think of this scenario: you are painting your window frame and don’t want any paint to get on your walls or floor.

 Without a paint spray shield, this may be harder than it sounds.

 That’s because paint shields are highly effective at keeping unwanted paint from dripping down surfaces or over spraying on certain sections of the wall.